READ TIME: 3mins

 If I can’t, afford to pay for a Liquidation.

-A common misunderstanding is that if a company is liquidated by the court, or liquidated voluntarily, then a director will need to pay out personally to pay the liquidators fees.
-If detected early stage and directors act fast.
+A common misunderstanding is if the court liquidates a company, or liquidates voluntarily, then a director will therefore need to pay out personally to pay the liquidators fees.
+If detected early, directors act quickly.
 Then insolvency can usually be paid for by company assets.

 Can I Liquidate My Limited Company Myself?